KazaiMazai/vapor-rest-kit/Docs/CRUD-Related-Resource-Models.md

 ### Related to Authenticatable Model

-If root Model conforms to Vapor's Authenticatable protocol, there is a way to add related resource controller for it.
-So that the root model would come from authenticator istead of looked up by ID.
+If root Model conforms to Vapor's Authenticatable protocol, there is a way to add related resource controller in a way that the root model would be resolved from authenticator istead of looked up by ID.
 This a quick way for creating current user's posts or todos or whatever.